molgenis/molgenis-emx2/e2e/manual-tests/catalogue/catalogue-test_9.md

 # Goal

-A naïve visitor to the data catalogue can click around in the catalogue and understand what s/he is seeing when viewing a cohort in detail.
+A naïve visitor to the data catalogue can click around in the catalogue and understand what they are seeing when viewing a cohort in detail.
 Multiple values in fields are displayed correctly.
 Not all fields on the page are tested (See test plan 5 for full test of this page).

 # Steps